zhangwei03020915/abp/docs/en/framework/architecture/best-practices/data-transfer-objects.md

 # Data Transfer Objects Best Practices & Conventions

+> This document offers best practices for implementing Data Transfer Object classes in your modules and applications based on Domain-Driven-Design principles.
+>
+> **Ensure you've read the [*Data Transfer Objects*](../domain-driven-design/data-transfer-objects.md) document first.**

+## General

 * **Do** define DTOs in the **application contracts** package.
 * **Do** inherit from the pre-built **base DTO classes** where possible and necessary (like `EntityDto<TKey>`, `CreationAuditedEntityDto<TKey>`, `AuditedEntityDto<TKey>`, `FullAuditedEntityDto<TKey>` and so on).
   * **Do** inherit from the **extensible DTO** classes for the **aggregate roots** (like `ExtensibleAuditedEntityDto<TKey>`), because aggregate roots are extensible objects and extra properties are mapped to DTOs in this way.